Reviews You Can Rely On

 Braking

-Up to this point, we have concerned ourselves with the movement of the scooters: how fast, how far, and how smooth.
-To be sure, these are important features to consider.
-However, we also think that stopping is pretty important.
-Before going into how we assess braking, let's first look at the different types of brakes employed by the scooters in our review.
+Up to this point, we have been concerned with the movement of the scooters: how fast, how far, and how smooth.
+However, stopping is pretty important too.
+Before going into how we assess braking, let's first look at the different types of brakes employed by scooters.
 These are electronic, disk, fender, and drum.
-The first is a battery-dependent magnetic device, while the latter three are friction devices.
+The first is a battery-dependent magnetic device, while the latter are friction devices.
+In most cases, the electric and friction brakes discussed above will be paired, often as disc and motor.
+There are two exceptions: the Razor E300, which only employs a single disc brake, and the Niu Kqi3 Max, which has three brakes.

 The way we see it, there are two scenarios in which brake performance is critical.
 The first is flat-ground braking when something unexpected occurs, and you must bring the scooter to a rapid halt.
 An example would be when you're cruising down the street, and a car unexpectedly pulls out in front of you.
 The other is when you're heading down a hill.
 Although zipping around at high speeds can be a hoot, hills are where things can quickly get out of hand, so you need to be able to rein it in quickly.